 Frequency-modulated systems, like loop systems, can help you hear in settings like a classroom.
 They transmit sounds via radio signals.
 Infrared systems work in a similar way, moving sound through invisible light beams, similar to a TV remote.

 There is an extra step.
 People who have a telecoil in their hearing aid or cochlear implant can access either system with a wire they wear around their neck, called a neckloop, or a device that goes behind their hearing aid, called a silhouette inductor.
 These convert the radio signal into magnetic waves that your telecoil can pick up.

 Personal Sound Amplifiers

 Also called PSAPs, hearables, or personal listening devices, these are the sound equivalent of over-the-counter reading glasses.
 They work much like hearing aids, but they’re cheaper and you can buy them off the shelf.
 They’re also not regulated by the FDA like hearing aids are.
 But experts don’t agree on whether they help, and some believe they can be harmful.

-"A lot of them are quite loud, quite powerful, almost equivalent to a hearing aid," Cienkowski says.
+"A lot of them are quite loud, quite powerful, almost equivalent to a hearing aid," says Kathleen Cienkowski, PhD, director of audiology at the University of Connecticut.
 "If you take that and you have normal hearing, you can damage your ear."

 If you’re having trouble hearing, it’s still a good idea to go to your doctor to have a hearing test and talk about treatments that can help you.